-On January 11, 2021, The Georges C. St. Laurent Jr. Trust, a trust for which Mr. St. Laurent is the settlor, purchased from us in a private placement a unit consisting of a 10% senior secured convertible promissory note in the principal amount of \$100,000 and five-year warrants to purchase 26,666 shares of our common stock at a purchase price of \$4.10 per share, subject to adjustment.
-The promissory note has a conversion price of \$3.75 per share, subject to adjustment, of which the principal will convert on the closing of this offering and the accrued interest will be paid out of the cash proceeds.
+• On January 11, 2021, The Georges C. St. Laurent Jr. Trust, a trust for which Mr. St. Laurent is the settlor, purchased from us in a private placement a unit consisting of a 10% senior secured convertible promissory note in the principal amount of \$100,000 and five-year warrants to purchase 26,666 shares of our common stock at a purchase price of \$4.10 per share, subject to adjustment.
+The promissory note has a conversion price of \$3.75 per share, subject to adjustment, of which the principal will convert on the closing of this offering into 26,666 shares of our common stock and the accrued interest will be paid out of the cash proceeds.